 In 2007, Cognex purchased a 19,000 square-foot building adjacent to our corporate headquarters.
-This building is currently occupied by a tenant who has a lease agreement that expires in 2017.
+This building is partially occupied by a tenant who has a lease agreement that expires in 2017.
+In 2014, the Company moved its distribution center for MVSD customers in the Americas into a portion of this space.
+The building is currently under renovation to expand the distribution center.